Pope Francis’ Geneva trip in a nutshell

 Police say it is best to avoid Geneva Airport and the surrounding area that dayexternal link, as thousands of other people are expected to travel there to try to catch a glimpse of the head of the Catholic Church.
 He is due to leave for Rome at 8pm.

-When was the last time the Pope came to Switzerland?
+When was the last time the pope came to Switzerland?

 The most recent papal visit to Switzerland was in 2004, when Pope John Paul II went to Bern and Geneva on a six-day tour a year before he died.
 Almost 70,000 attended the mass which he held in German.
 In 1984, John Paul II made a five-day visit to Switzerland and two years earlier he visited several international organisations in Genevaexternal link, including the WCCexternal link.
 The first papal visit to Switzerland was in 1969 when Pope Paul VI visited the United Nations in Genevaexternal link (click on the photo gallery below).